“Two souls dwell, alas, in my breast’ (Faust I)

 Humans also live according to this programme.
 For 99% of them, the basic drive in their lives is also personal self-preservation, and if possible, as sufficient as possible.
 Thus, for most people, the unconscious purpose of their existence is their existence.

-This manifests itself in all possible forms, from ‘having fun’ to Las Vegas to the countless activities of material world improvement.
-But while the material standard of living has improved over the millennia, people have remained envious, self-centred and jealous, they suffer endlessly from bad neighbours and mean superiors, from accidents, theft, robbery, rape and murder, and at a higher level from pandemics with hundreds of thousands of victims, terrorist attacks with knives, firearms or lorries, political and religious system conflicts with civil war or war, they suffer from every conceivable disease, they continue to lie and cheat and continue to use violence against children, partners, other groups and peoples.
-They allow themselves to be blinded by the fascination and the promise of salvation of technical and social progress and never dream of fundamentally overcoming their incomprehensible suffering, even though this would be the most natural thing in the world and even though all wisdom teachings speak of nothing else.
+This manifests itself in all possible forms, from ‘having fun’ to the countless activities of material world improvement.
+However, although the material standard of living has improved for thousands of years, people have remained envious, self-centred and jealous, they suffer endlessly from bad neighbours and mean superiors, from accidents, theft, robbery, rape and murder, and on a collective level from pandemics with hundreds of thousands of victims, terrorist attacks with knives, firearms or lorries, political and religious system conflicts with civil war or war, they suffer from every conceivable disease, they continue to lie and cheat and continue to use violence against children, partners, other groups and peoples.
+They allow themselves to be blinded by the fascination and the promise of salvation of technical and social – i.e. purely material – progress and never dream of a fundamental (!) liberation from their incomprehensible suffering.
+Yet this would be the most natural thing in the world, and of course all wisdom teachings speak of nothing else.

-This clinging to the programme of the instinctual soul, to egocentricity, leads to a seemingly endless continuation of the life of good and evil, and therefore also of fundamental suffering.
-The apparent perspective of ‘wanting to make theworld a little better’ is limited to raising the material standard of living and has nothing to do with liberation from good and evil, especially liberation from suffering.
-The reason why this delusion continues to work in people’s minds is that it is often successful in individual cases (the momentary good from the realm of ‘good and evil’) and thus overshadows the worsening of the overall situation (climate crisis and threat of war).
-It is an illusion that is refuted on a daily basis, but is nevertheless more than successful and is called Maya in Hindu wisdom, the goddess of concealment (see chapter 23).
+Clinging to the programme of the instinctual soul, to egocentricity, leads to a seemingly endless continuation of the life of good and evil, thus also of fundamental suffering.
+The apparent perspective of ‘wanting to make the world a little better’ is limited to raising the material standard of living and has nothing to do with liberation from good and evil, especially liberation from suffering.
+The fact that this complete delusion continues to work in people’s minds is because improvement is often successful in individual cases and thus overshadows the worsening of the overall situation (climate crisis and threat of war).
+It is an illusion that is refuted on a daily basis, but is nevertheless more than successful and is called Maya, the goddess of concealment, in Hindu wisdom (see Chapter 23).

-The showpiece of this ego programme is the so-called love of neighbour.
-People practise this love, which is what they call it, literally in relation to their immediate surroundings, to their life partners, children, parents, relatives, neighbours, friends, and indirectly also to members of their own group and people.
-It has nothing to do with the spiritual second programme and is worthless for human further and higher development.
-It is nothing more than extended self-preservation, the individual benefits of which can be seen in every pride of lions.
+The showpiece of the ego programme is the so-called love of neighbour.
+People practise this love, which is what they call it, literally in relation to their immediate surroundings, life partners, children, parents, relatives, neighbours, friends, and indirectly also to members of their own group and also their own people (Tolstoy, see above: preferential love).
+It has nothing to do with the other spiritual programme of caring for all others and is worthless for human further and higher development.
+This is because it is nothing more than extended self-preservation, the individual benefits of which can be seen in every pride of lions.
 Jesus reveals this rather rudely: “Only love those who love you?
 There is no reward for that.
 Even crooks do that.”
 (Mt 5:45)

-This understanding of love in relation to one’s neighbour excludes love of strangers or enemies, especially due to racist reservations, usually out of unconscious fear for self-preservation.
-This egocentric understanding of ‘neighbour’ is understood and practised by people in exactly the same way: see hundreds of cars driving past clearly visible accident victims at the side of the road or countless bank customers who want to go to the cash machine and in doing so (surveillance camera) walk unmoved over the unconscious person lying there.
+This understanding of love in relation to the ‘neighbour’ excludes love of strangers or enemies, especially through racist reservations, out of unconscious fear for egocentric self-preservation: see the passing of hundreds of cars past clearly visible – draped – accident victims at the side of the road or countless bank customers who want to go to the cash machine and in doing so (surveillance camera) walk unmoved over the unconscious person lying there.

-This second programme, which also serves the preservation of all other people, becomes clear in the example of this Samaritan, who – as a foreigner from Samaria despised and degraded by his Israelite surroundings – rushes to the aid of a helpless injured stranger by the roadside, thus showing unselfish devotion to strangers.
-This Samaritan compassion corresponds to the term ‘ubuntu’ from African cultures: ‘I am because you are.’
-It goes far beyond the described love for one’s emotional and spatial neighbour, because it is neither individualistic nor competitive, but contains the mutual dependence and connectedness of all (!) people.
-It shows the theoretically immediate realisation that stable self-preservation can only function through the preservation of others.
-But practical realisation is prevented by distance and, of course, by one’s own ego.
+This second programme, which serves the preservation of all other people, is illustrated by the example of the Samaritan mentioned above – albeit without an ‘enemy’.
+This stranger from Samaria – despised and degraded by his Israelite surroundings – rushes to the aid of a helpless injured stranger by the roadside, showing unselfish devotion to at least strangers.
+This Samaritan compassion can be found in the term ‘ubuntu’ from African cultures: ‘I am because you are.’
+It goes far beyond the described love for one’s emotional and spatial neighbour, because it is neither individualistic nor competitive, but contains the mutual dependence and connectedness of all (!) people – like the fingers on a hand.
+It shows the immediate realisation that sustainable self-preservation can only function through the preservation of all others.
+But practical realisation is prevented by one’s own ego – even if there are enough practical examples, such as Mandela, Gandhi or the many unnamed people who selflessly risk their lives to help strangers – even enemies.
+They are lifesavers, priests, blood donors, military doctors, crisis workers, whistleblowers, etc. They follow the second programme more or less consciously.
+Their purpose is different from that of exclusive self-preservation.

-As far as a mother’s care for her child is concerned, this is done less out of overarching humanity than internal humanity and predominantly out of unconscious self-preservation in an extended form, see the lion pride.
+As far as a mother’s care for her child is concerned, this is predominantly done out of unconscious self-preservation in an extended form, see the pride of lions.
 But mothers, as well as saviours and helpers in general, are already on the first rung of the ladder to karmically overcoming egocentricity through their devotion.
-Nevertheless, they remain consciously within the framework of the material world; there is still no higher reference to the spiritual purpose of human life in general (see Chapter 10), which in Christianity is referred to as ‘perfection’ (Mt 5:48).
-This is about the true meaning of existence as described by all wisdom teachings.
+Nevertheless, they remain consciously within the framework of the material world; there is still no higher reference to the spiritual destiny of human life in general (see Chapter 10).
+In Christianity, this is referred to by the term ‘perfection’ (Mt 5:48); this is about the true meaning of existence as described by all wisdom teachings .

 – Islam, Koran, Sura 41:34: